Stéphane Stassin

-Stéphane Stassin (born 8 October 1976) is a retired Belgian professional footballer who currently works as youth coach at Anderlecht.
+Stéphane Stassin (born 8 October 1976) is a Belgian former professional footballer who played as a midfielder.
+He works as youth coach at Anderlecht.

 Career

 While at Anderlecht, Stassin won the domestic title and played in the UEFA cup.

 In 2000, Stassin joined Borussia Mönchengladbach.
 In 2001, he won promotion to the Bundesliga where he played for two seasons.
 With his contract running out at the end of the 2002–03 season, he suffered a severe knee injury during a friendly on 26 May 2003.